AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/install-and-connect.md

 ---
 # Install and Connect {#install-and-connect}

-This lesson provides an overview of the Marketo Measure components that are added to your Salesforce upon installation and how to connect your Salesforce account to your Marketo Measure account.
+This article provides an overview of how to connect your Salesforce account to your Marketo Measure account.

-## Installation {#installation}

-Two packages must be installed in order to use Marketo Measure in your Salesforce environment:

-* Marketo Measure’s base package
-* Dashboard Extension Package

-To integrate with Salesforce, Marketo Measure mirrors the way Salesforce organizes and displays data.
-Salesforce organizes data into Objects, Records, Fields, and allows you to visualize this data through Reports and Dashboards.
-When Marketo Measure is installed into SF, we add our own Objects, Fields, Reports, and Dashboards.

-Marketo Measure's **Base Package** contains:

-* 7 Custom Marketo Measure Objects
-* Custom Marketo Measure Fields
-* 25 Stock Reports

-Marketo Measure's **Dashboard Extension Package** contains three pre-built Dashboards.

-Marketo Measure is able to read standard SF Objects, Fields and Records, however Marketo Measure will never update or push data to them.
-All the data collected by Marketo Measure's Javascript will be surfaced in the Marketo Measure Custom Objects and Fields.

-For the complete installation guide, [click here](/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-package-installation-and-set-up.md).

-## Connecting Accounts {#connecting-accounts}
+## Connecting Marketo Measure with Salesforce {#connecting-marketo-measure-with-salesforce}

-1. Go to the Marketo Measure App and log-in.
+1. Use an incognito browser to log in to Marketo Measure.

 1. In the menu bar at the top of the screen, navigate to **My Account** and click the Settings option.

 1. In the column of setting options on the left, click Connections located under the Integrations section.